dirkgroenen/dirkgroenen.github.io/_posts/2014-08-09-a-very-first-post.markdown

 A few days later it got mentioned by [Codrops](http://tympanus.net/codrops/collective/collective-100/) and within a few hours it got mentioned throughout the whole world.
 Nowadays the plugin has been extended and offers even more fallbacks.

-So if you're ever wanting to try SVG graphics, but aren't motivated to create a full fallback for it, just check out [SVGMagic](https://dirkgroenen.github.io/SVGMagic/) and let me know if you liked it!
+So if you ever want to try SVG graphics, but aren't motivated enough to create a full fallback for it, just check out [SVGMagic](https://dirkgroenen.github.io/SVGMagic/) and let me know if you liked it!

 [SVGMagic]: https://github.com/dirkgroenen/svgmagic